rpmcruz/objdetect/README.md

 ### grid

 In one-shot detection, the model receives the bounding boxes in the form of a grid.
 We provide routines to do this transformation and its inverse.
-Here we are going for a 8x8 grid and we are not going to use anchors.
+Here we are going for an 8x8 grid and we are not going to use anchors.
 Please see example_train.py on how to use anchors.
-The shape of our grids are: `(N, Nf, Na, H, W)`, where `Nf` are the features of the grid (for example, 4 for the bounding box) and `Na` the number of anchors (for consistency, even if no anchors are used, this value is 1).
+The shape of our grids is: `(N, Nf, Na, H, W)`, where `Nf` are the features of the grid (for example, 4 for the bounding box) and `Na` the number of anchors (for consistency, even if no anchors are used, this value is 1).

 ```python
 grid_transform = od.grid.ToGridTransform((8, 8), None)